-Released in 1996 by Maxis, SimCopter allows you to fly a helicopter around 3D versions of SimCity 2000 cities.
+Released in 1996 by Maxis, SimCopter allows players to fly a helicopter around 3D versions of SimCity 2000 cities.
 It was one of many games that had the option to import player-built SimCIty 2000 cities into the game as playable maps.

 SimCopter includes a career mode and a freeplay mode.
 In career mode, players start out with a simple helicopter and are instructed to perform various missions given at random.
 The player earns money and points by successfully completing missions.
 Bigger and better helicopters and equipment upgrades are available for purchase, enabling missions to be completed more efficiently.
 Once the player has earned enough points, new cities are opened up for play, with more difficult missions.
 Players can lose points and money by crashing the helicopter or by forcibly ejecting passengers from the helicopter when it is airborne.